tobyhodges/studious-happiness/episodes/31-cmd-line.md

     data = pandas.read_csv(file, index_col = 'country').T
     # create a plot the transposed data
     ax = data.plot()
     # display the plots
     plt.show()
 ~~~
 {: .python}

-Now when we run the program and provide it with multiple filenames:
+Now when the program is given multiple filenames

 ~~~
 $ python pandas_plots.py gapminder_gdp_oceania.csv gapminder_gdp_africa.csv
 ~~~
 {: .bash}

-we get one plot for each file we've specified on the command line.
+one plot for each filename is generated.

 #### Update the Repository